jenny-alexander/weekend-react-gallery/README.md

 1. Download code locally from GitHub.
 2. Create the database and corresponding table by doing the following:

 - Using your favorite relational database client (I use Postico(<https://eggerapps.at/postico/>), go to the SQL Query tab that allows you to run a query.
+Using the queries from the *Create Database.sql* file, do the following:
-Run the 'CREATE DATABASE' query found in the *Create database.sql* file.
+- Run the 'CREATE DATABASE' query.
 This will create the react_gallery database.
-- Then, within the react_gallery database, run the 'CREATE TABLE' query found in the *Create database.sql* file.
+- Then, within the react_gallery database, run the 'CREATE TABLE' query.
 This will create the tasks table.
+- Finally, run the 'INSERT INTO' query.
+This will insert a few images into the database for the web application to use.

 3. Launch the application locally.